 - Cognitive problems

-Diagnosing Parkinson’s disease may be challenging at first as the symptoms are mild at first.
+Diagnosing Parkinson’s disease may be challenging as the symptoms are mild at first.
 There is no specific test that diagnoses the illness.
-A neurologist, a doctor who specializes in nervous system conditions, will evaluate your case.
+A neurologist, a doctor specializing in nervous system conditions, will evaluate your case.
 If it is early in the process, a follow-up appointment may confirm worsening symptoms.

 The neurologist will ask questions like: